Two postdoctoral research scholar positions at the University of California Santa Barbara

 - Background in visual perception and spatial cognition

 - Previous experience in cartographic mapping and analysis of movement data

 - Familiarity with web and/or software development

-Position 2 – Movement Data Science:
+Position 2 – Data Science and Movement Data Analytics:

-- Advanced knowledge of programming (Python, R, or Java)
+- Advanced knowledge of programming (Python, R or Java)

 - Previous experience in movement data analytics or big data analytics

 MOVE@UCSB engages in conducting cutting-edge basic and applied research to study movement and spatiotemporal processes such as human mobility, animal movement, migration, disease diffusion, natural hazards (e.g. wildfires, hurricanes).
-Using large arrays of geo-enriched tracking data sets, MOVE@UCSB advances Spatial Data Science methodologies for movement data analytics, knowledge discovery, modeling, agent-based simulation, and visualization.
+Using large arrays of geo-enriched tracking data sets, MOVE@UCSB advances Spatial Data Science methodologies for movement data analytics, knowledge discovery, deep learning, modeling, agent-based simulation, and visualization.
 For more information about MOVE@UCSB please see http://move.geog.ucsb.edu.